 If you are being paid to link or attempting other manipulative strategies, this can be just as damaging as linking out to irrelevant sites just to boost your rankings.

 Not only can this cause you to lose your standing with other sites, but it can also get you a Google penalty.
 Receiving a penalty can seriously hurt your SEO progress and put you many months behind in recovering your keyword rankings and traffic acquisitions.

 Internal Links simply means you are creating links to internal pages within your site.

 However, for this technique to work, the internal links must actually provide relevancy, such as helping visitors navigate through your site.

-This could be linking to a product page to help visitors locate a related product or service page, visitors clicking on the link can see firsthand more information specific to the product or service your website provides.
+This could mean linking to a product page to help visitors locate a related product or service page – visitors clicking on the link can see firsthand more information specific to the product or service your website provides.

 In doing so, it helps different pages of your site get indexed and crawled, which in turn helps increase your ranking.